Reality hits North Dakota's pricey apartment market; rents drop

-WILLISTON, N.D., March 2 (Reuters) - It is getting cheaper to rent an apartment in North Dakota’s oil patch.
+WILLISTON, N.D.
+(Reuters) - It is getting cheaper to rent an apartment in North Dakota’s oil patch.

 Prices, which only last year rivaled levels in New York City and Geneva, have slipped about 15 to 20 percent in the past two months as dozens of new apartment buildings opened in Williston, Watford City and other oil hub cities.